SergeOhanesian/https-github.com-epfl-ada-ada-2023-project-cedars10452-website/README.md

 #### A First Look at the Current Actors' Ethnicities

 Before delving deeper into our analysis, let's take an initial glimpse into the diverse landscape of current actors.
 This section offers a panoramic view, highlighting the representation and distribution of actors across various ethnic groups within the cinematic sphere.
 By examining the numbers and proportions within each ethnic category, we unveil a preliminary understanding of the industry's diversity.
 This initial overview lays the groundwork for our exploration into how these diverse ethnicities navigate the pathways of success and influence the reception of their films on the global stage.
-The below barplot displays top 10 ethnicities in terms of number of actors.
+The below barplot displays the top 10 ethnicities in terms of number of actors.

 ![top10ethnicities](https://github.com/SergeOhanesian/https-github.com-epfl-ada-ada-2023-project-cedars10452-website/blob/master/img/top10ethnicities.png)